 Departments determine and announce all instructions for advising their majors.
 Please plan to have well-publicized the instructions for advising majors at least one week before the start of the offcial advising period (see the calendar for specific dates).
 Program Directors may use the DUP Advising System to e-mail all majors.
 (If you are a DUP and unable to access the system, please contact Abigail Holeman.)

 Departments may also determine policies concerning enrollment.
 If a student neither calls the instructor in advance nor appears at the first class meeting, the student's enrollment may be canceled, for example.
 Common to all such policies is wide publicity in Department newsletters and course descriptions before course enrollment begins.

-Please schedule expanded office hours during the weeks of October 24 and 31.
+Please schedule expanded office hours during the weeks of April 3 through April 6 .
 Please also make arrangements with those advisors who for whatever reason are unable to meet their advisees as expected.
 Faculty are encouraged to use the appointment scheduling tool in the online advising system.

 For those major departments that have placed an advising hold on majors, those students may not select their courses until they meet with their advisor and the hold is lifted.
 The College (Monroe Hall) will not intrude in Department procedures by lifting advising holds.
 Only the department who placed the hold should remove the hold.